-This scholarship program has provided means for Stanford students to continue study in applied music.
+This scholarship program helps Stanford students pay for private lessons in the Department of Music.
 There are over 100 awards granted each quarter in support of private lessons to musicians in degree programs across the seven schools of the University.

-UPDATE CONCERNING PRACTICE ROOMS AND FEES: We regret that the practice rooms in Braun Music Center and Dinkelspiel must be closed spring quarter 2019-2020 as part of the effort to limit transmission of COVID-19.
-Students enrolling in remote lessons for spring quarter will be credited the $50 we normally assess as part of the lesson fee to support the upkeep of pianos and practice rooms.
-The credit can only be posted after the final study list deadline when all enrollment decisions have been made.
-Questions to rleigh (at) stanford.edu.
+UPDATE CONCERNING PRACTICE ROOMS AND FEES: We regret that the practice rooms in Braun Music Center and Dinkelspiel must be closed for the time being as part of the effort to limit transmission of COVID-19.
+Students enrolling in remote lessons in any quarter in which COVID-19 restrictions are in effect will be credited the $50 we normally assess as part of the lesson fee to support the upkeep of pianos and practice rooms.
+The credit can only be posted after the final study list deadline.
+Questions to firstname.lastname@example.org.

-If the scholarship option you requested is not available, your application will default to the "DEPARTMENTAL SCHOLARSHIP" category.
+If the scholarship option you requested is not available, your application will default to the "QUARTERLY SCHOLARSHIP" category.

 Students who can commit to a year (three quarters) of private lessons.
 Students will be paired with an active donor for all three quarters in an effort to provide continuity for our scholarship donors, and further networking opportunities for students.
 This aid award is open to all students.
 This is a full scholarship for Music majors and minors, and a partial scholarship for non majors.

 Awarded based on demonstrable need and Department of Music citizenship, such as involvement in the Department through ensembles, volunteer work or high levels of achievement in individual instrument areas.
 This aid award is open to all students.
 This is a full scholarship for Music majors and minors, and a partial scholarship for non-majors.

 ARTS MARKETING SCHOLARSHIP